The China Crisis!

 To our prize winning journalists

 Why do I feel like I'm the only person seeing this?
 What's everyone with a voice afraid of?
-I can understand the ABC being afraid to voice an honest opinion for fear of more funding cuts but, what's wrong with the rest of our prize winning journalists?
+I can understand the ABC being afraid to voice an honest opinion for fear of more funding cuts from the right but, what's wrong with the rest of our prize winning journalists?
 It's time to snap out of the catatonic state, rethink what your profession is all about and then seriously consider what's looming on the horizon before it's too late.
+We need to inform public debate and Australian's have a right to know since it is our country and our future.
+Australia doesn't belong to a hand full of war mongering, fossil fuel, greed driven narcissistic idiots pushing for conflict with China.

 By David Crowe - SMH